 Some new tools we’re working on will make this job easier too.

 PKP and Crossref collaborate to help publishers and journals using Open Journal Systems take better advantage of Crossref services.
-Additionally, PKP can act as a Sponsoring Organization for OJS journals wishing to apply for Crossref membership, and is in some cases able to waive fees.
+Additionally, PKP can act as a Sponsor for OJS journals wishing to apply for Crossref membership, and is in some cases able to waive fees.

 Read more about Crossref for OJS users.